-I am proud to announce that we extended the successful painter loyalty program Team Kubwa to our subsidiary Regal Uganda.
+I am proud to announce that we extended the successful painter loyalty program Team Kubwa to Regal Uganda.
 The number of painters has grown to a record high of over 150,000 across the region, continuously engaging them through enhanced training programs on latest paint technologies and offering them rewards for purchase of our products.
-To deliver convenience to painters, we introduced instant shopping vouchers for redemption of points and for purchase of Crown Paints products, another first from a paint company in East Africa.
+To deliver convenience to painters, we introduced instant shopping vouchers for redemption for purchase of Crown Paints products, another first from a paint company in East Africa.